dansmyers/AI/1-Search/Notes/4-Iterative_Deepening.md

 $$ 1 + 2 + 4 + 8 + \dots + 2^d = 2^{d + 1} - 1 $$

 So approximately half the nodes are on the bottom level, which means that about half of the work of the search only happens on the final iteration.
-If *b* is the branching factor and *d* is the depth of the solution, then the complexity if iterative deepening (in terms of the total number of nodes examined) is *O*(*b*<sup>*d*</sup>).
+If *b* is the branching factor and *d* is the depth of the solution, then the complexity of iterative deepening (in terms of the total number of nodes examined) is *O*(*b*<sup>*d*</sup>).

 ## Pseudocode